Upsolver/Documentation_Old/Clusters/realtime.md

 # Real Time Cluster

-A Real Time Cluster enables you to update your Materialized Views that are served in your Query Environments with Real Time data from your streams.
+A Real Time Cluster enables you to update your Lookup Tables that are served in your Query Environments with Real Time data from your streams.

 ## Data Sources